Sally Lindsay: Theatre

 After leaving Coronation Street in 2006, Lindsay concentrated on theatre work.
 In 2006, she played Marilyn Monroe in the musical Ella, meet Marilyn by Bonnie Greer opposite Rain Pryor at the Pleasance Ace Dome in Edinburgh and appeared in The Ho-Ho Club at the King's Head Theatre, Islington, London.
 In summer 2007, Lindsay played Beatrice in an open-air run of Much Ado About Nothing at Stafford Castle.

 Lindsay played Helen in Shelagh Delaney's acclaimed drama A Taste of Honey in November and December 2008 at the Royal Exchange Theatre in Manchester.

 Lindsay returned to the Royal Exchange in July 2009, playing Linda in the world premiere of Niel Bartlet's 'Everybody Loves a Winner' for the Manchester International Festival.
 She then toured with Eve Ensler's The Vagina Monologues, which ended in November 2009.

 Lindsay appeared in pantomime in Sleeping Beauty at the Grove Theatre, Dunstable, in December 2017, as the wicked fairy Carabosse, alongside John Partridge (EastEnders) and Rebecca Keatley (CBeebies).
 In 2018/19 she appeared in Canterbury in the pantomime Cinderella.

 Personal life

 In 2013 Lindsay married the former drummer of The Style Council and Paul Weller Band, Steve White.
 They have twin sons.

-She appeared in an episode of Through the Keyhole in December 2018, where it was revealed that she lived in Heaton Mersey.
+She is a fan of English football side Manchester City FC.
+Lindsay also appeared in an episode of Through the Keyhole in December 2018, where it was revealed that she lived in Heaton Mersey.